moby/libentitlement/README.md

 ### What is an entitlement?

 Entitlements enable or disable different security features in a configuration profile.
-Through a list of entitlements, a user specifies what it intends to do.
+The list of entitlements in a configuration profile specify the exact privilege and capabilities that a container is allowed to access.

 The entitlement manager should be the source of truth regarding security configuration.